 Which skills are most critical to success as a business leader?
 Nuanced leadership skills; strategic foresight; operational savvy; and team/relationship building are four of the most critical skills, according to a 2015 Harvard Business Review (HBR) of executive search consultants.

 However, a surprising addition to the HBR list is ‘change management’.
+There are lots of things to consider as it wouldn’t be easy and the company needs to go to stages of change management as well as the employees.
 Despite being virtually unacknowledged as a critical executive leadership skill until quite recently, change-management skills are now in demand.
 Increasingly, leadership roles call for people who are “capable of driving transformational change” or who can act as a “change-agent executive”.

 So what does it mean to be a change manager?
 What skills do you need to be able to engineer change successfully?
 William Buist, founder of xTEN Club has the following advice:

 HBR defines a “change-agent” executive as one who is continuously motivated for improvement, organisational upgrades, strengthening processes and systems, improving commercial relationships, and increasing market share.
 When the old way simply isn’t working, an effective executive must be willing to institute the bold, sweeping – and at times unpopular – changes that will right the organisation.

 Changing a company’s project management architecture can mean a very personal change to the way people work.
 In short, change can be highly upsetting, disruptive and, when mismanaged, undermine employee morale.
 The Change Curve, developed from Elisabeth Kubler-Ross’s model which helped to explain the grieving process, shows how employee performance changes over time as they move through the three stages: shock, depression and acceptance.